emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 (and implemented in
 [ember-qunit](https://github.com/emberjs/ember-qunit)@3.0.0) will be modified to add the same DOM interaction helpers mentioned above:

-* setup a getter for `this.element` which returns the DOM element representing the root element
-* if `jQuery` is present in the application sets up `this.$` method to run jQuery selectors rooted to `this.element`
 * setup `this.click` helper method
 * setup `this.tap` helper method
 * setup `this.triggerKeyEvent` helper method